 I am passionate about education and providing the children in our care, with the very best education possible.
 In order to do this, I feel it is imperative to keep up to date with changes in education.
 This philosophy recently led me to completing a Masters Degree in Leadership and Management; something I am proud of and which I feel has broadened my understanding of the challenges facing education.

 Being the Chair of a local academy board of governors, in the north of the city, has provided me with a good insight and understanding of how academies operate.

 Headteacher of St. Catherine of Siena Catholic Primary School, Birmingham

 I have been working in Catholic Education within Birmingham for 32 years.
 I have been headteacher at St. Catherine of Siena school, near the city centre, for 21 years.
-During my time as both a teacher and a headteacher, the Birmingham Catholic Primary Partnership has always been there as an important source of help and support for Catholic schools and their communities.
+During my time as both a teacher and a headteacher, the Catholic Primary Partnership has always been there as an important source of help and support for Catholic schools and their communities.

 Headteacher at Our Lady & St Kenelm Catholic Primary School, Dudley

 I have been at OLSK for seven years now and love every minute of it.
 I am Chair of the Board at the Catholic Primary Partnership and a trained Ofsted Inspector.
 I am also an S48 RE Inspector for the Diocese and an Associate headteacher for the Diocese supporting and mentoring new headteachers across the Diocese.